ufclas/UF-CLAS-DEPT/README.md

 #### Department Address
 This can be changed by going to Appearance > Customize > CLAS DEPT Theme Options > General.

+#### Breadcrumbs
+Enable or disable breadcrumbs.
+This can be changed by going to Appearance > Customize > CLAS DEPT Theme Options > General.

 #### Social Links
 This can be changed by going to the Appearance > Customize > CLAS DEPT Theme Options > Social.